ucl-cssb/cneta/README.md

 * *-tree.txt: The reconstructed tree in tab-delimited format.
 * *-tree.nex: The reconstructed tree in NEWICK format, with branch length representing calendar time.
 * *-tree.nmut.nex: The reconstructed tree in NEWICK format, with branch length representing number of mutations.
+* *-segs.txt: The file with the postprocessed copy number matrix for tree building, with columns being chr_D, start_bin_ID, end_bin_ID, start_segment_ID, end_segment_ID, and the copy numbers for each sample.
+It will be generated when reading the input copy number file.

+## Note
+Please ensure the input file exist and their names are correct, or else there may be an error of "Segmentation fault (core dumped)"!

 ## Ancestral state reconstruction
 Only the implementation under the bounded model of haplotype-specific copy number has been fully tested so far.